ADITYABAMANE/EasyDiagnose/README.md

 ** Deploy Link ** : https://easydiagnose.streamlit.app/

-Easy Diagnose is a Streamlit application designed for multiple disease diagnosis, predicting whether a person has heart disease, diabetes, or Parkinson's disease.
+Easy Diagnose is a Machine Learning Streamlit application designed for multiple disease diagnosis, predicting whether a person has heart disease, diabetes, or Parkinson's disease.
 The app features three dedicated pages for each disease and uses respective datasets to make predictions.

 # Key Features and Efficiency :
 •	Multi-Disease Diagnosis: Provides dedicated pages for heart disease, diabetes, and Parkinson's disease predictions.